 Let’s face it, Mortal engines 2 will not see the light? but why you ask?
 Now that months have passed since the release of the first Mortal Engines film it’s time to talk about a movie that turned out to be one of the major flops in film history.
 Mortal Engines, based on the novel of the same name by author Philip Reeve.
 It would be time for the Mortal Engines sequel to be filmed, however, this is not happening.

 A critically acclaimed book series becoming a box office bomb.
 How is that even possible?
-The Worldbuilding of Mortal Engines was a great basis, the story is intriguing.
-A great steampunk story (which is included in this Best steampunk novels lists).
+The worldbuilding of Mortal Engines was a great basis, the story is also intriguing.
+A great steampunk story (which is included in this list Best steampunk novels).
 In conclusion, the source material is just excellent.

 The first Mortal Engines movie, directed by Christian Rivers and released in the USA on December 14, 2018 was expected to be a success.
 And it made sense they thought so, for various reasons:

 This post-apocalyptic adventure is based on the first novel of a best seller series

 Of course, when your script is based on a best-seller, your grossing expectations will be way higher than also.
 Oppositely, there will be a more demanding audience and two different spectators to content: the readers, who expect a worthy adaptation of a world they already know about; and the ones who don’t know about the book series, who will be in need of a proper worldbuilding explanation.
 Sometimes it gets hard to get that balance, in bestseller movie adaptations being able to make everyone happy is not an easy feat.